Support for BITS is not currently available on the Cisco CRS. This information is provided as future reference only.

 dedicated T1 (1.544 MHz) or E1 (2.048 MHz) facilities to all of the SONET/SDH equipment that requires network timing (digital

 switches, DCSs, ADMs, routers, and so on).
-In this way, all of the equipment is synchronized to the same master clock.
+In this way, all of the equipment is synchronized to the same primary clock.
 The

 BITS box also contains a Stratum 2 (or Stratum 3E) local clock to provide a holdover clock signal in case the primary network